gpertea/gffcompare/README.md

   cd gffcompare
   make release
 ```
-If you downloaded the standalone source package `gffread-*.tar.gz` then just unpack that, change to the unpacked directory and run `make release` in that source directory.
+If you downloaded the standalone source package `gffread-*.tar.gz` then just unpack that, change to the unpacked directory and run `make release` there.

 This should build the **gffcompare** and **trmap** binary executables in the